Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Conclusions

-The marginalised posterior distributions of $\log{M_1}$ and $\alpha$ are very similar in both cases.
-The $\log{M_{min}}$ distributions are well-constrained, with peaks increasing with redshift as expected.
-In the "6 bins WR" case, the values show a convergence around the value 12.0 for most bins.
-The $\Omega_M$ distribution shifts towards higher values, peaking at 0.23 in the "6 bins" case and 0.29 in the "6 bins WR" case, compared to the "base case" peak at 0.14.
+The $\log{M_{min}}$ distributions are well-constrained, with peaks increasing with redshift, as expected.
+In the "six bins-WR" case, the values show a convergence around the value 12.0 for most bins.
+The marginalised posterior distributions of $\log{M_1}$ tend to peak around the value 14 for all the bins in both cases, although there is more dispersion in the "six bins-WR" case.
+The $\Omega_M$ distribution shifts towards higher values, peaking at 0.20 in the "six bins" case and 0.32 in the "six bins-WR" case, compared to the "base case" peak at 0.16.
 Increasing the number of redshift bins has a similar effect as removing the G15 field, suggesting the dominance of the cosmological model over sample variance.
 However, individual bin fits are not perfect, resulting in poorer fits for the most biased samples.
 Extending the redshift range improves statistics and produces tighter constraints compared to the "w/o G15" case.

-The $\sigma_8$ posterior distribution for the "6 bins WR" case is compatible with the "base case" results but shows a wider distribution towards lower values, with a peak (mean) value of 0.84 (0.80).
-In contrast, the "6 bins" case exhibits a clear peak at 1.08.
-This difference is due to reduced statistics in the two central bins compared to bin 1 and bin 4, producing estimates more similar to the "bins 14" case.
-The parameter $h$ remains unconstrained, but the posterior distributions show tight upper limits in both cases, consistent with previous findings in paper II.
+The $\sigma_8$ posterior distribution for the "six bins-WR" case is compatible with the "base case" results but shows a wider distribution towards lower values, with a peak (mean) value of 0.66 (0.69).
+In contrast, the "six bins" case exhibits a clear peak at 0.99.
+This difference is due to reduced statistics in the two central bins compared to bins 1 and 4, producing estimates more similar to the "bins 1+4" case.
+The parameter $h$ remains unconstrained, but the posterior distributions show tight upper limit for the "six bins-WR" case, consistent with previous findings in Paper I.